 New users aren’t following anybody, nobody is following them, and more importantly, they have no clue what to write and how to get started.
 This really isn’t too different from your first day at a new school, with no friends and no idea where to get started – new social media users can’t help but feel completely alone, and this awkwardness usually extinguishes any enthusiasm they originally had to get started using social media.

 at the Managing Partner Forum in Palm Beach, Florida where Dennis Snow, an ex- Disney World Exec turned consultant and author spoke about the challenges of implementing new initiatives within an organization.
-Mr. Snow broke it down into 3 stages that occur over time: acceptance is the easy part, then comes a certain awkwardness that prevents many from actually succeeding and implementing, and finally with enough effort, a certain percentage will assimilate the new process.
+Mr. Snow broke it down into 3 stages that occur over time: acceptance is the easy part, then comes a certain awkwardness that prevents many from actually succeeding and implementing, and finally, with enough effort, a certain percentage will assimilate the new process.
 It struck me as a fitting analogy for developing good social media habits.

 Stage I: Acceptance

-It is the prevailing wisdom that use of social media and networking through platforms like LinkedIN or Martindale Hubble Connected is a GOOD thing.
+It is the prevailing wisdom that the use of social media and networking through platforms like Linkedin or Martindale Hubble Connected is a GOOD thing.
 We have seen tremendous growth with millions of new users joining these platforms.
 One challenge the owners of social media sites face is that only a small percentage of users are engaging, really using the site.
 A recent statistic showed that only 10% of Twitter users post on a regular basis.
 This is no surprise- in fact, it is human nature.
 How many people raise their hands to ask questions in large lectures?
 How many people call in to radio shows?
 It is a very small percentage of the total group.
-The larger group, also referred to as “lurkers” online, can’t seem to get past the proverbial first base online.
+The larger group also referred to as “lurkers” online, can’t seem to get past the proverbial first base online.
 There is a certain shyness or awkwardness that inhibits engagement.